offyotto/Core-Monitor/README.md

 ## what is this

-i made this because every free mac fan control app either:
+i made this because most free mac fan control apps:
-- doesn’t support the touch bar
+- don’t support the touch bar
-- looks ancient
+- feel outdated
-- or locks features behind a paywall
+- or lock basic features behind a paywall

-this just puts everything in one place.
+this keeps things simple and in one place.

 ---